 It’s possible to create more interactive campaigns and change people’s lives and also businesses, by generating more interaction among the users in the network.

 These broadcasts are completely free, so why not take advantage?

 How to Live Stream Recorded Videos on Facebook

 You will need to download OBS (Open Broadcaster Software) from its official website.

-Important tip: It’s worth mentioning that a good quality streaming and live video transmission depends on the speed of your internet connection, not to mention the GPU speed of the computer itself.
+Important tip: It’s worth mentioning that good quality streaming and live video transmission depend on the speed of your internet connection, not to mention the GPU speed of the computer itself.
 Also, your upload rate should be greater than 1 Mbps for better results.

 The OBS offers a stable version for Windows, Mac & Linux operating systems.